Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

         covalent start
         ```

-        While optional, it is advised to also set the `RESULTS_DIR` to a fixed location, e.g. `quacc set RESULTS_DIR /path/to/store/results`.
+        You may also wish to set the `RESULTS_DIR` to a fixed location as well.

     ```python
     import covalent as ct